Sarah-Bue/knit-space/README.md

 - *U*: Update own blogposts.
 - *D*: Delete own blogposts.

 **Note**: The *CRUD* functionality for content management has been implemented in multiple places.
-Users can update and delete their posts from the *My Post* section as well as from the full-page view of each post.
-Users can create a new post from their account menu and from the *My Post* section.
+Users can update and delete their posts from the *My Post* section and the full-page view of each post.
+Users can also create a new post from their account menu and the *My Post* section.

 ### Entity Relationship Diagrams